siderolabs/talos/README.md

 ### Maintainers and Contributors

-When attending this meeting, please add yourself to the [meeting notes](https://docs.google.com/document/d/1xBhfYg2TK8gtXtaMe3ojXeDS1qRN6MJ-Wo7IjNJSCwQ/edit#) as an atendee.
+When attending this meeting, please add yourself to the [meeting notes](https://docs.google.com/document/d/1xBhfYg2TK8gtXtaMe3ojXeDS1qRN6MJ-Wo7IjNJSCwQ/edit#) as an attendee.
 If you would like to discuss a specific topic, we encourage you to add it to the agenda.

 - When: Thursdays at 17:00 UTC.
 - Where: [zoom](https://zoom.us/j/3595189922).